idannn98/react-coding/README.md

 &nbsp;
 # Requirements 📖
-The project starts with a compilation error, let's fix the error ands implement the following requirements.
+The project starts with a compilation error, let's fix the error and implement the following requirements.

 - Scroll to the bottom of the messages list when sending/receiving a message
 - Show the initial Botty message by default (can be found in `common/constants`)